 At the proud age of 34 and thus the oldest living male panda in the world, Bao Bao lived out his years at Berlin Zoo until his death in 2012.
 Up until summer 2015, the panda couple Bao Bao and Yan Yan could be seen in the special exhibition, “PANDA”, in the Natural History Museum.

-With Meng Meng and Jiao Qing, a new panda couple are now finally moving into Berlin Zoo.
+With Meng Meng and Jiao Qing, a Germany-wide unique panda couple finally moved into Berlin Zoo..
 Having grown up in the breeding station Chengdu in Southwest China, the Chinese government is handing over the pandas to Berlin Zoo as a loan for 15 years.
 Even potential offspring remain the property of China.
 After the official opening of the 500 square metre panda enclosure with Federal Chancellor Angela Merkel and the President of China, Xi Jinping, you will also have the chance to visit Meng Meng and Jiao Qing at Berlin Zoo as of 6 July 2017.

 Besides the zoo, there are other places in Berlin where you can discover pandas.
 For example, the famous Bao Bao can still be seen as a preserved specimen in the Natural History Museum.
 Pandas also make an appearance in various places as part of Berlin street art in the form of graffiti, such as on the Berlin Wall along the East Side Gallery.